bayinfosys/bayinfosys.github.io/03-how-does-chat-gpt-work/03-how-does-chat-gpt-work.md

 ## Infrastructure

-Given the UI and the Model, the remaning challenge is coupling the Model to requests from the UI, in a scalable and performant manner.
+Given the UI and the Model, the remaining challenge is coupling the Model to requests from the UI, in a scalable and performant manner.

 The infrastructure has three main components:
 + __API__: providing access to the model's functionality and a typical tech problem.